miniconnect/holodb/README.md

 ## Run queries

-You can connect to a holodb database via [miniconnect](https://github.com/miniconnect/miniconnect).
+You can connect to a HoloDB database via [miniconnect](https://github.com/miniconnect/miniconnect).

 From code, you can open a miniconnect session like this: